 Apply a single coat of the sealant to the clean, dry pressure-treated wood.
 If you are looking to seal a large area, begin with a small patch that won't be featured prominently on the structure in case you are not happy with the chosen sealant.
 With a paint-pad applicator, apply the rest of the sealant to the desired areas.
 In most cases, one coat should be adequate for coverage and protection.

-Once the sealant is dry and you are happy with the result, you can stain or paint the timber.
-Pressure-treated landscape timber can be stained and painted just like any other timber.
+Once the sealant is dry and you are happy with the result, you can paint the timber.
+Pressure-treated landscape timber can be painted just like any other timber.